bonseyes/SFD/models/SFD-320x320-3CH-MobileNetV2SSDLite-CaffeSSD-Float32-Dense/pretraining/coco/README.md

  - [Official documentation of MobileNetV2-SSDLite](https://github.com/chuanqi305/MobileNetv2-SSDLite)

 ### TODOs
-- TODO: check if the weights provided correspond to tensorflow initialized weights or already have some pretrainig
 - DONE: check how to create the LMDB databases.
 Try to improve this document with that info.
 Check https://github.com/aghagol/caffe-ssd/tree/master/data/coco
 - DONE: once LMDB databases were created, check training.
+TRAINING WORKS

+- TODO: check if the weights provided correspond to tensorflow initialized weights or already have some pretrainig
+- TODO: check that the dataset has been built correctly using the Ipython notebook of the authors.
-- TODO: If that works, try to separate train from val during training.
+- TODO: If everything works, try to separate train from val during training.
 - TODO: test trained model